mouseless/baked/unreleased.md

   - `ReportPage` schema is added to create report like pages
     - `DeferredTabContent` component is added to load tab contents lazily in report pages
+    - Query input parameters are rendered in `actions` template of `PageTitle`
   - `Icon`, `Money`, `Rate`, `Link` page components are added
   - `useFormat` composable is added for number formatting
+  - `Input` component is added for string inputs
+  - `DropDown` and `SelectButton` input components are added
+    - `Enum` support is also implemented for options

 ## Improvements